 Tell us more about your background?

 Like many in my position, the journey began with becoming a fully qualified solicitor.
-This included the usual steps, such as a Law degree and a legal practices course.
+This included the usual steps, such as a law degree and a legal practices course.
 More unusually I conducted my training whilst working in an “in-house” position.
 Since then, I’ve spent the majority of my career in food retail, working for national supermarket chains initially as in-house employment lawyer and later as Head of Employment and Employee Relations and so with a significant HR aspect to my role.
 My first in-house job covered a mixed bag of employment, trading standards, consumer protection and civil litigation.
 Over time and as the employment work grew, I recruited a team to deal with the other areas.
 I also undertook a 12-month role for an international facility management provider before joining Ellis Whittam in 2014.
-Having started out as a Senior Employment Law Adviser, I went on to become Head of Employment Law and now manage a team of consultants.
-I’ve been with Ellis Whittam for roughly six years, and in total I now have around 30 years of experience of dealing with employment law issues, so I think I’ve seen, if not it all, at least most things!
+Having started out as a Senior Employment Law Adviser, I then moved on to the Head of Team role, and now manage a team of nine legal advisers.
+In all, I now have around 30 years of experience of dealing with employment law issues, so I think I’ve seen, if not it all, at least most things!

 What does your role at Ellis Whittam entail?